Fire services

 If you've overstayed your visa, you'll need an exit visa for you and your children before leaving.

-If you have a residence permit, you'll also need an 'exit and return' stamp before you can leave.
+If you have a residence permit, check with Syrian Immigration regarding the 'exit and return' requirements.

 Be aware that: